Forms

 When not to use:

-• When network latency could significantly delay suggestion results
+• Network latency significantly delays suggestion results

 Common scenarios and examples